makokaz/parallel-distributed-programming/20vgg/README.md

 There are a few places in which the program uses random numbers, namely,

  * when it initializes weight parameters,
- * when it divides the input data into validation and training,
+ * when it initially chooses the subset of data from the input file divides them into into validation and training,
  * when it chooses training samples in each iteration and
  * when it uses which cells to dropout in a dropout layer